 Cloud is ephemeral; access should be too

 “The existence of privileged access carries significant risk, and even with PAM tools in place, the residual risk of users with standing privileges remains high.
 Security and risk management leaders engaged in IAM must implement a zero standing privileges (ZSP) strategy through a just-in-time (JIT) model.” – Gartner

 In the times of digital yore, when many existing PAM solutions were designed, the IT infrastructure was static and servers permanent.
-Fast-forward to the age of the cloud, and there could be hundreds or even thousands of instances spun up every day, even in a medium-sized company.
-That same number of instances could eliminated just as quickly and easily.
+Fast-forward to the age of the cloud, and there can be hundreds or even thousands of instances spun up every day, even in a medium-sized company.
+That same number of instances could be eliminated just as quickly and easily.

 Furthermore, managing permanent credentials adds a lot of complexity and inertia into the mix simply because managing them is often relying on agent-based software that might take months, even years to install.
 Read more about why you should streamline your PAM deployments and maintenance here.

 We designed a solution that is multi-cloud-native, on-prem friendly and grows at cloud scale.
 The cloud forces companies to redesign their application architecture anyway, so we've come up with a PAM architecture that gives you a head start on your journey towards the cloud and carries you to the future as you cloudify even more.

 In our solution, access is established using what we call unique, ephemeral certificates that are applied just-in-time (JIT) for authentication and that automatically expire after the connection to the target host has been made.
 There no longer is the need to rotate, store or worry about permanent credentials, since they have been removed from the equation and are no longer a burden to your operations.
 In our opinion, ZSP model is not only about security: it's also a matter of business velocity.